AdamWeissman/wordmazing/README.md

 ## Installation

 Fork/Clone this lab.
-You must have the current version (as of June 2020) of Rails installed  Likewise for JavaScript.
+You must have the current version (as of June 2020) of Rails installed.
+Likewise for JavaScript.

 ## Usage